pgsmith2000/BRFSS/README.md

 [**NHANES**](https://www.cdc.gov/nchs/nhanes/index.htm) represents the
 main US risk factor Surveillance.

-**The objective of the BRFSSis to collect uniform state-specific data on health risk behaviors, chronic diseases and conditions, access to health care, and use of preventive health services related to the leading causes of death and disability in the United States.** Factors assessed by the BRFSS include tobacco use, health care coverage, HIV/AIDS knowledge or prevention, physical activity, and fruit and vegetable consumption.
+**The objective of the BRFSS is to collect uniform state-specific data on health risk behaviors, chronic diseases and conditions, access to health care, and use of preventive health services related to the leading causes of death and disability in the United States.** Factors assessed by the BRFSS include tobacco use, health care coverage, HIV/AIDS knowledge or prevention, physical activity, and fruit and vegetable consumption.
 Data are collected from a random sample of adults (one per household) through a telephone survey.

 This analysis makes use of the 2018 BRFSS core data set.
 Key documentation from the CDC, used to document, understand, and interpret